-Q9) Explain the main difference between the primary key and unique key?
+Q9) Explain the main difference between the primary key and the unique key?

-Unique key in the DI is nothing but a key which contains one, two or more columns, which can be usually used to identify the particular row in a table.
-The value of the unique key is always equal to null, whereas the primary key has one values that don't have a null value.
+Ans: A unique key in the DI is nothing but a key that contains one, two, or more columns, which can be usually used to identify the particular row in a table.
+The value of the unique key is always equal to null, whereas the primary key has one value that doesn't have a null value.